 In Latin America, these variations across countries can be quite large.
 When the Spanish arrived there in the 15th century, they mixed with the many indigenous groups and the language evolved differently in every country.

 Peru is one of the most affordable places to learn Spanish, especially compared to other Latin American countries.
 The cost of living is much cheaper, in addition to the cost of tuition at a local Spanish institute.
 If you are interested in getting the most bang for your buck, while learning Spanish and immersing yourself in the local culture, Peru is absolutely the place for you.

-2. Learning Spanish in Peru: Cultural Immersion
+2. Cultural Immersion

 Spanish, and the native language, Quechua, are widely spoken among the people of Peru.
 English, on the other hand, is not.
 Research has shown that individuals are able to advance their language skills much faster in an immersive setting which forces the learner to use the language regularly.
 Learning Spanish in Peru gives you this exact opportunity.

 While in Peru, you will find that your daily interactions like shopping for groceries, doing your laundry, commuting, dining out, or otherwise must be conducted in Spanish.
 You will not only practice Spanish within the classroom, but also outside.

-3. Learning Spanish in Peru: Indigenous Influence
+3. Indigenous Influence

 The ancestors of Peru’s native population reigned as one of the biggest, most important empires in South America, The Incas.
 The Incas were an advanced civilization which developed modern cities, agricultural zones and an extensive road network which connected all corners of the empire.

 You will also get a chance to explore the markets which contain intricate artisan crafts or pick up the language of the Incas, the Quechua, which is still widely used by the indigenous people in the area.
 Cusco is the entry city to Machu Picchu, one of the most incredible ruins and top-visited sites in the world.

-4. Learning Spanish in Peru: Unique Cuisine
+4. Unique Cuisine

 Peru’s cuisine has garnered international attention in recent years thanks to world renowned Peruvian chef Gastón Acurio and his restaurant Astrid y Gaston, in Lima.
 He is responsible for putting the Peruvian cuisine ceviche, a traditional Peruvian dish of raw marinated fish, on the map.

 Lomo saltado is a beef dish which uses indigenous spices, soy sauce, and potatoes, alongside white rice.
 Tallarin is a Peruvian-Italian fusion dish similar to spaghetti.
 It can be cooked using a variety of sauces including tomato or pesto for an Italian influence.
 You get the gist.
 Learning Spanish in Peru is a feast for the senses and a great excuse to immerse yourself in some of the best South American culinary epicenters.

 Where to Learn Spanish in Peru

 I recommend checking out Maximo Nivel.
 They have presence across Latin America and have been teaching immersive Spanish since 2003.
 Their institute in Peru is located in Cusco, giving you the perfect base to explore many of the historical ruins, including Machu Picchu.
 Program fees start at $70 for one week of private or group lessons.
-Discounts are available for those interested in an extended program
+Discounts are available for those interested in an extended program.

 If you’re planning to study Spanish abroad, this would be a great Pinterest Pin